Yoav666s/dnd-wiki/collections/_classes/nornfeld/monk/zen-master.md

 Starting at 11th level, whenever an enemy misses a melee attack against you, you may use your reaction to trip them.
 They must succeed a Dexterity saving throw (DC = 8 + your proficiency bonus + your Wisdom modifier).
 On failure they fall [[prone]] and take damage equal to double your martial arts die.

 # Presence of Mind
 Starting at 17th level, you're mindful of your surroundings.
-When you choose to replace your initiative roll with 1, the first attack against you each round has disadvantage until the end of combat.
+When you choose to replace your initiative roll with 1, until the end of combat:

+- the first attack against you each round has disadvantage.
+- your first melee attack each turn has advantage.
+- you regain 1 ki point whenever you end your turn without spending key points.